nattinats/wordle/readme.md

 # Wordle in JavaScript

-A Game of Wordle with the benefit of two different API's at RapidAPI.
+A game of Wordle with the benefit of two different API's at RapidAPI.

 Inspired by Ania Kubow.